How to Apply

-- First time applicants must submit a W-9 Form in application package
+- All applicants must submit a W-9 Form in their application package.

-- All awarded grantees are required to come into VICA’s office to sign Payment voucher for processing of grant check.
+- All awarded grantees are required to sign Payment voucher for processing of grant check.

-- Failure to come into VICA’s office will result in delay of processing documents and grantee receipt of check.
+- Failure to sign will result in delay of processing documents and grantee receipt of check.

 - Project must take place between November 1st and July 30th of the following year.

 - Application narrative should clearly outline how VICA funds will be used and must correspond with budget.

 New and emerging art organizations which have met the General Eligibility criteria listed in the Grant Guidelines and are first time applicants, must submit items 1 and 2 above, along with:

 - One copy of financial statement and/or annual report.